 As an OB/GYN you will likely be the person who delivers the prenatal diagnosis of Down syndrome.
 Hopefully this letter will help you to deliver a Down syndrome diagnosis to your patients in a way that honors the child, and gives parents hope and encouragement.

-When our son Noah was born my wife’s OB/GYN’s first words to us were “I’m so sorry.” followed by “Would you like some antidepressants?”
+When our son Noah was born, my wife’s OB/GYN’s first words to us were “I’m so sorry” followed by “Would you like some antidepressants?”
 We were scared, anxious, and worried; the last thing we needed to hear from a medical professional was “I’m sorry.”
+And my wife certainly didn’t need antidepressants.

 But our story isn’t unique.
 In fact, I’ve heard from countless parents of children with Down Syndrome whose OB/GYN did a poor job of communicating to them their child had Down syndrome, or even worse tried to convince them to “terminate the pregnancy.”
 Sadly, a lot of parents take their OB/GYN’s advice and abort their child.
 You may be aware that approximately 92% of children diagnosed with Down syndrome are aborted.
 This shouldn’t happen.
 Doctors, like yourself, have to do a better job of delivering a Down syndrome diagnosis.
 You have to give parents true, accurate, and up to date (not inaccurate and outdated) information about Down syndrome.